SiliconLabs/wiseconnect/examples/si91x_soc/soc_fw_fallback/sl_si91x_slot_a_fw/readme.md

     ```

   - The macro is defined in the following file:  [`components/device/silabs/si91x/mcu/drivers/service/firmware_fallback/src/sl_si91x_fw_fallback.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/components/device/silabs/si91x/mcu/drivers/service/firmware_fallback/src/sl_si91x_fw_fallback.c)

+- Encryption and Fallback Slot Configuration
+  - The **SL_SI91X_FALLBACK_SLOT_ENCRYPTION** macro enables sleep/wakeup support and is part of the SPL "FW fallback" feature.
+Enable this macro only when Encrypted XIP of M4 is enabled.
+Define it in your project's preprocessor settings.

+    ```c
+    #define SL_SI91X_FALLBACK_SLOT_ENCRYPTION 0  // Disabled by default
+    ```

+  - **Important Requirements when enabling this macro:**
+    1. **Encrypted XIP of M4 must be enabled** - This macro should only be used when encryption features are active
+    2. **FW fallback feature must be enabled** for your board before enabling this macro
+    3. **Examples using this macro MUST be loaded with OTA (Over-The-Air) updates**
+    4. **You MUST use the updater application** for examples that have this macro enabled
+    5. **DO NOT use Commander** for examples that have this macro enabled.
+Please consider this a slot example.

+  - **Purpose:** This macro enables enhanced sleep/wakeup support with encryption capabilities for firmware fallback operations.
+It's an SPL (Silicon Labs) specific feature that requires proper board configuration and OTA deployment methods.

+  - **Warning:** When enabled, this macro will display compile-time warnings to ensure developers understand the requirements.
+These warnings can be disabled by commenting out the `#pragma message` lines in the header file.

+- Burn NWP Security Version (optional)
+  - The **SL_APP_BURN_NWP_SECURITY_VERSION** macro controls whether the app burns the NWP security version after a successful Wi-Fi connection.
+Disabled by default.

+    ```c
+    #define SL_APP_BURN_NWP_SECURITY_VERSION 0  // 0: Disabled, 1: Enabled
+    ```

+  - When enabled, the app calls `sl_si91x_burn_nwp_security_version()` with the active NWP firmware address obtained from slot info.
+Use only if your update flow requires burning a new security version.

 - After completing the OTA update process, it is recommended to perform a system reset using the [`sl_si91x_soc_nvic_reset()`](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-common/soft-reset-functions#sl-si91x-soc-nvic-reset) function.
 This ensures that the updated firmware is properly loaded, and the system is initialized with the new firmware.